Celebration of Teaching

 Since 2018, the Lurie College of Education has hosted the Celebration of Teaching, where we partner with local middle school teachers, high school teachers, community college faculty, and SJSU faculty to nominate students that possess the qualities to become transformative future educators.
 To date, we have celebrated over 250 nominees who have been recognized and awarded with a $1000 scholarship towards any Lurie College credential program!

-Save the date for our 2023 Celebration of Teaching - April 28, 2023, and nominate a promising future educator below!
+Check back in January 2024 for details on our 2024 Celebration of Teaching and to nominate a promising future educator!

 Meet an Awardee: Alberto Camacho

 Alberto Camacho, ’20 English, ’21 Teaching Credential, can remember the names of all of the influential teachers in his life — from his preschool teacher, “Mr. E,” to his Chicana and Chicano Studies professor Marcos Pizzaro, associate dean of the Connie L. Lurie College of Education.

 He recalls Mr. E teaching him “e for effort” almost as clearly as he remembers Pizarro honoring him at the spring 2019 Celebration of Teaching event, where Camacho was recognized for his teaching potential and awarded a $1,000 scholarship.

 “My teachers had an impact; they genuinely wanted the best for their kids, and that’s what I want to do in the classroom,” said Camacho, who is completing his student teaching at Silver Creek High School in San José this spring.